The-CJ/twitch_irc/README.md

 Simple to use IRC connection for Twitch optimited for the PhaazeOS project but usable to any purpose

-:copyright: (c) 2018-2018 The_CJ

-- Inspired by the code of Rapptz's Discord library (function names and usage)
+> Inspired by the code of Rapptz's Discord library (function names and usage)

 ## Usage